Doomwatch (film)

-In the film, the waters surrounding an island become contaminated by chemical dumping, and people who eat fish caught in those waters become deformed and violent.
+Waters surrounding an island become contaminated by chemical dumping, and people who eat fish caught in those waters become deformed and violent.

 Plot

-An outsider visits a remote isolated village that has seemingly shunned the modern life.
-Doctor Del Shaw, an investigator from the British ecological watchdog group nicknamed Doomwatch, is sent to the island of Balfe, to file a report on the effects of a recent oil tanker spill.
+An outsider visits a remote isolated village that has seemingly shunned modern life.
+Dr. Del Shaw, an investigator from the British ecological watchdog group nicknamed Doomwatch, is sent to the island of Balfe to file a report on the effects of a recent oil tanker spillage.
 He becomes fascinated with the mysterious behavioural disorders of the locals who display rudeness and random aggression and a strange genetic prevalence of thick lips and sloping brows.
 Investigation shows that the villagers have been suffering over a prolonged period from hormonal disorders, which are being caused by leaking drums of growth stimulants that have been dumped offshore.
 The islanders have been eating contaminated fish and develop a disorder of excessive hormonal growth, which produces aggression and eventually madness, attributed to a form of acromegaly.
-Rather than seek help from the mainland they hide those who are deformed from any newcomers.
+Rather than seek help from the mainland, they hide those who are deformed from any newcomers.